filecoin-project/filecoin-docs/docs/mine/spacerace.md

 #### How do I prioritize deals from the competition bots?
 By default, Lotus nodes accept all inbound deals that match their criteria.
-However, during the Space Race competition, miners may want to limit the clients that they accept deals from, so to avoid any malicious agents creating spam deals.
+However, during the Space Race competition, miners may want to limit the clients to avoid spam deals from malicious agents.
 To do this, modify the `~/.lotusminer/config.toml` file to include a `Filter` param.
 This param should be a shell command that will be run when processing a deal proposal.